 “Who’s da New King of Hell?”
 (Season 4, Episode 10)

 “There are many moments in this episode but the final scene where Chloe reveals her love for Lucifer and his shock and brief happiness will never not make me melt.”

 @lucemaze chooses this scene:

-“The ‘morning after’ scene, in my humble opinion, is one of the ultimate swoon worthy Deckerstar moments.
+“The ‘morning after’ scene, in my humble opinion, is one of the ultimate swoon-worthy Deckerstar moments.
 Carrying the weight of the night before is no easy feat but this episode does it impeccably, opening with the morning after scene which shows us Lucifer and Chloe just basking together in ultimate bliss.
 Finally, after all the longing, all the heartbreak, all the pain, everything is out in the open and they are together and can let their guard down and just be themselves.
-I love how playful yet heartfelt Lucifer is here, the way he looks at Chloe with his trademark heart eyes, smiling adorably like we’ve never seen him before.
+I love how playful yet heartfelt Lucifer is here, the way he looks at Chloe with his trademarked heart eyes, smiling adorably like we’ve never seen him before.
 He almost can’t believe she’s really there, they’ve both just never been this happy.”